sandrina-p/portfolio_v3/LEARNINGS.md

 - Svelte converts wild cards to .classes `.container > *` outputs `.container > .child`
 - Question: When should export a variable?
 Docs don't explain it...
 Edit: export is a variable??
 - Use dynamic + static classes: `class="icon {svg}"`
-- You don't need to worry about extra updates with useless setState() as in React. (ex: Values s3 title)
+- You don't need to worry about extra updates with useless setState() as in React.
+- Create first store! (responsive).
+- Question: How to conditionally add attr/events on an element? ??

 ## Javascript